 One useful tip you can try is using different products or remedies for different areas of your skin.
 For example, on your T-zone use a product that will help you reduce the oil and prevent breakouts, while on your cheeks use a moisturizer that will keep your skin from drying out.

 Papaya has skin lightening properties that help clear blemishes and even out pigmentation.
 Using it on a daily basis, papaya can help your skin maintain its glow and youth.
 The banana (also true for banana peels) adds the moisture and hydration, while the lemon juice will keep the oiliness at bay and lighten the skin.

 How to use?

 Mash ¼ of the papaya in a bowl and add half a banana.
 Continue to mash the ingredients until you get a smooth paste.
 Then, add a freshly squeezed juice from half lemon.
 Mix again, before applying the paste on a clean face.
 With your fingers apply a thick layer of the mask on your whole face, avoiding the areas around the eyes.
 Then, let the mask sit for about 20 minutes until it dries.
 Afterward, wash off with lukewarm water.
 You can make this mask on a daily basis.

 Just a little warning: Lemon juice is highly acidic and can irritate the skin, or even throw the pH value of the skin out of whack.
-This is why is always recommended to use lemon juice in only small concentrations, or dilute it with water.
+This is why it's always recommended to use lemon juice in only small concentrations, or dilute it with water.
 People with sensitive skin should avoid using lemon juice on their skin.

 The lactic acid found in milk is a known remedy for problems with pigmentation, dry skin, acne, and sunburn.
 The acidic nature of the lemon will clear the clogged pores, lighten the skin, keep it tight and healthy.
-The honey has powerful antibacterial properties, that will prevent further infections, while almond oil is a great natural face moisturizer, safe for even those with sensitive skin - which is why is often recommended for overnight use.
+The honey has powerful antibacterial properties, that will prevent further infections, while almond oil is a great natural face moisturizer, safe for even those with sensitive skin - which is why it's often recommended for overnight use.

 How to use?